What is a Trench Coat?

 Questions, answered.

-What color trench coat is most versatile?
+What color trench coat is the most versatile?

 How should a trench coat fit?